cassieeric/python_crawler/mail_send/Readme.md

 # Introduction
-This file is about mail sending.
+This folder is about mail sending.